ai-is-awesome/music_scraper/README.md

 <a href = "https://datatofish.com/add-python-to-windows-path/">Here's a good tutorial that covers this topic.</a>

-2. Get pip for installing additional libraries
+<h1>2.
+Get pip for installing additional libraries</h1>

 <a href = "https://bootstrap.pypa.io/get-pip.py"> Get get-pip file from this website</a>
 Copy all the contents into a .py file extension using a text editor and rename the file get-pip.py Paste it in your desktop.

-3. Install get-pip
+<h1>3.
+Install get-pip</h1>
 Open your cmd and then use commands cd desktop python get-pip.py

 to let python intall get-pip.py file for you.

+<h1>4.
+Installing dependencies via pip</h1>
-4. Go into your project folder using cmd and type "pip install -r requirements.txt" to setup your coding environment.
+Go into your project folder using cmd and type "pip install -r requirements.txt" to setup your coding environment.
 Now youre reading to run the scraper!